Expanding Social Protection Programs for Nutrition

 Description

-The Government of Timor-Leste commits to scaling up cash transfer and social safety net programs to improve household food security and nutrition for pregnant women and young children (0–23 months).
+The Timor-Leste government commits to scaling up cash transfer and social safety net programmes to improve household food security and nutrition for pregnant women and young children (0–23 months).
 Key interventions include:

-- Expanding coverage of social protection programs to at least 80% of nutritionally vulnerable households with pregnant women and young children.
+• Expanding coverage of social protection programmes to at least 80% of nutritionally vulnerable households with pregnant women and young children.

-- Leveraging conditional cash transfer mechanisms, linking payments to antenatal care (ANC) visits, postnatal care, and child growth monitoring.
+• Leveraging conditional cash transfer mechanisms, linking payments to antenatal care visits, postnatal care and child growth monitoring.

-- Strengthening coordination between social protection and health programs to improve access to essential maternal and child nutrition services.
+• Strengthening coordination between social protection and health programmes to improve access to essential maternal and child nutrition services.

 GNR assessment